Why Are Suitcase Record Players Bad? The Honest Answer for Beginners

 Picture this: You’re in a thrift store and there it is.
 Out of the corner of your eye you spot THAT grail.
 Maybe it’s a Beatles album, or some iconic cover art that grabs your attention – but now you’re all in.
-You buy it, you’re hyped, and then you realize the obvious problem – you need a turntable.
+You buy it, you’re hyped, and then you realize the obvious problem – you need a record player.

 Table of Contents